eliakaris/jipsta.com/posts/a-note-about-javascript-style-and-semicolons.md

 alert(a);
 ```

-“a” is undefined!
+'a' is undefined!
 Because this statement,

 ```javascript
 return